-Winner of the 2014 SAH Award for Film and Video: Unfinished Spaces
+2014 SAH Award for Film and Video Winner Unfinished Spaces - Now available on Netflix!

 The selection committee was impressed with the coverage and treatment of this worthwhile subject, and unanimously agreed on Unfinished Spaces as the first recipient for this new award.
 It encompasses everything the award founder and the committee hoped to see in their selection.